pivotal-cf/docs-elk-stayupio/index.html.md

 0. Update `RabbitMQ for PCF` Tile > Syslog using above IP, port `514`.
 0. Update `Redis for Pivotal CF` Tile > Syslog using above IP, port `514`.
 0. Apply Changes
-0. Browse to `https://logs.<your-pcf-system-domain>`.
-Login using a valid CF user (eg, the same credentials you would use to authenticate with the `cf` CLI client.
 0. (Optional) Install `cf-app-events-logger` into the Elastic Runtime.
 Clone https://github.com/stayup-io/cf-app-events-logger and follow instructions in README

 ## Kibana for CF Dashboards